Not Long Now

 One particular entry tickled me as a small boy, but became less amusing and more perplexing with age.
 It was one of several diary style entries where Grandfather took a break from describing some new pivoting linkage or toothed belt system to recall memories from his own youth.

-I daresay I make a passable old man, but I was never properly a child.
+I daresay I make a passable old man, being that my indifference to human affairs is easily mistaken for the average codger’s grumpy disposition, but I was never properly a child.
 I hadn’t the time for toys or larks.
 Things of that nature seemed wasteful and frivolous to me, even then.

 Naturally this alienated me from the other children, though I hardly related any better to the adults.
 I remember one day I was sent home and paddled over Father’s knee for some smart alecky answer I gave a teacher.

 To hear Mother tell it, the teacher was asking each of us what we hoped to accomplish with our lives when we grew up, and whether our parents would be proud.
 I’m said to have responded that, if I accomplish what I hope to, it would hardly matter what my parents, my teacher, my peers or anybody else thought of it.

 She scolded me for rudeness.
 I could see nothing rude about it.
 Then she added that by the sound of it, I planned to become some sort of nefarious scoundrel, and if that’s the case she might get an early start on reforming me before the police.